 - i.
-May be permanent (home or public garden) 6 months, annuals may be replaced as needed or temporary (as part of the flower show); no length of time required. - ii.
+May be permanent (home or public garden) or temporary (as part of the flower show). - ii.
 May be club or individual member's project/s of home or public garden/s. - iii.
 Size and description of allocated space must be stated in schedule. - iv.
 Garden must include living plants with any or all of the following: structures, sculpture/s, rocks, furniture, other accessories, water feature/s, etc. - v.
 Each garden must have all plants labeled with botanical or current scientific designation. - vi.
 Judged by the Combination Plantings Scale of Points.